mateusz/silverstripe-testdata/Readme.md

 ## Features

 - Allows easy injection of the test data via Yaml files
 - Data is added *on top* of the current database
-- The test data can be updated, removed and added
+- The test data can then be added, updated or removed
 - Test data can be broken down into chunks, separate Yaml files are allowed and can be added on the fly
-- Original YamlFixture is overriden to allow for circular references
+- Original YamlFixture class is overriden to allow for circular references within yml files
+- Creates dummy files (either empty, or content copied from file with matchin name)

 ## Usage